fischtank44/Flight_Engineer/README.md

 ### Linear regression predicting the natural log of cycles to fail.
 The curve in the predictions is a clear indication that a log transformation should be attempted.
 The first option was natural log transformation of the target value (cycles to failure).
-The log variables started at values as high as 5.8916 (362 life cycles remaining) and all engines continued down to a value of 0 (1 life cycle remaining).
+The log variables started at values as high as 5.8916 (362 life cycles remaining) and all engines continued down to a natural log value of 0 (1 life cycle remaining).
 The results where significantly improved as shown in this plot:

 ![alt text](https://github.com/fischtank44/flight_engineer/raw/master/images/training_cycles_to_fail.png)